-Certain symptoms appear more often in women than in men, including seasonal affective disorder – depression in the winter months due to lower levels of sunlight.
+Certain warning signs of depression appear more often in women than in men, including seasonal affective disorder – depression in the winter months due to lower levels of sunlight.
 Also, women are more likely to experience the symptoms of atypical depression.

 This means, that ‘normal’ symptoms of depression seen in men – like sleeping less, loss of appetite, losing weight, etc – will be reversed in women.
 Women with depression may, in fact, sleep more and sleep heavily, eat more (emotional eating) and put on weight.

 Feelings of guilt associated with depression are also more prevalent and pronounced in women.
 This gender difference in rates of depression is found in most countries around the world.

 Why is depression more common in women than in men?